Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic

 Who Will Benefit From Partial Foot Prosthetics?

-Toe fillers and higher-level partial foot devices are designed for people who have lost part of the foot and want practical, day-to-day mobility without compromising comfort or safety.
+Toe fillers and higher-level partial foot prosthetics are designed for people who have lost part of the foot and want practical, day-to-day mobility without compromising comfort or safety.
 They are commonly suited to individuals who want to walk with better balance, reduce pressure on the remaining foot structures and wear shoes more naturally.

 Amputee Clinic’s Approach To Toe Fillers & Partial Foot Prosthetic Care in Fort Myers

 Care begins with a detailed clinical evaluation focused on how your remaining foot functions during real movement.
 We assess limb health, skin tolerance, balance, footwear requirements and daily activity demands.
-Gait analysis allows us to see how weight transfers through the foot and how partial foot loss is affecting stability, stride and joint loading.
+Gait analysis allows us to see how weight transfers through the foot and how partial foot amputation is affecting stability, stride and joint loading.
 From this assessment, we determine whether a toe filler, midfoot solution, or higher-level partial foot prosthesis is most appropriate.
 Fit, interface design and structural support are carefully considered rather than relying on a one-size approach.

 Our on-site lab allows adjustments to be made efficiently, often the same day.
 This means alignment, shape and support can be refined as you walk, not weeks later.
 We also work closely with our physical therapy team to ensure the prosthesis performs well during functional movement, helping you build confidence and consistency outside the clinic.